4 - Tradesman's House c. 1855 (Administrative Office)

-This Greek Revival House, now the Admission and Gift Shop (1), is typical of local 1850s farm homes.
+This Greek Revival House, now the Visitor Center (1), is typical of local 1850s farm homes.

 Private schools provided the most common form of education in rural areas.
 Built by the Colonel primarily for his children, the Schoolhouse (2b) would have been open to other children in the village whose parents supplemented the teacher’s salary.
 Attendance was irregular and depended on work needing to be done at home.
 The Colonel’s North Barn (2e), South Barn (2a), Privy, Well House (2c) and Worker’s Cabin (2d) complete the complex.